 The app went on to win at the Legal Innovation Awards 2020 and the team is now working on another ten apps.

 Get Innovation Tips from A Silicon Valley Expert

 Low code technology has boosted innovation across the legal sector and it can do the same for your business too.

-That’s why we’re hosting a webinar explaining five things you can do to accelerate your enterprise’s innovative success.
+Our webinar recording below explains five things you can do to accelerate your enterprise’s innovative success.
 Professor Curt Carlson, an author and the CEO of Practice of Innovation.

 Carlson is also former President and CEO of SRI International – one of the world’s most innovative organizations.
 Under his leadership, SRI helped invent Siri, HDTV and the computer mouse.
 He also co-wrote the book Innovation: The Five Disciplines for Creating What Customers Want.